Time To Build: An Andreesen Horowitz Reflection

-I read the Andreesen Horotwitz essay It's Time To Build, and thought that the best treatment I could give it would be to address its points, individually, and also the response to it.https://a16z.com/2020/04/18/its-time-to-build/
+I read the Andreesen Horotwitz essay It's Time To Build, and thought the best treatment I could give it would be to address its points individually.https://a16z.com/2020/04/18/its-time-to-build/

-On Twitter, most of the response that I've seen has been a reactive response to a reaction to it, from journalist Kevin Roose.
-The key interaction here is shown below.
+On Twitter, most of the response has been a reactive response to a reaction, from journalist Kevin Roose.

-I was going to say 4/5 of the responses to the essay about it have referenced this scuffle, but that understates it.
-In my timeline, I couldn't find a Twitter response directly addressing the essay, but a ton have brought up this tweet and journalism.
+In my Twitter timeline, I couldn't find a Twitter response directly addressing the essay, but a ton have brought up this tweet and journalism.

-To which I'd say: if you want to respect the essay, why don't you talk about what it's saying?
+To which I'd say: if you want to respect the essay, talk about what it's saying.